sa-tre/satre-specification/docs/source/index.md

 This makes for inconsistent governance standards and makes it hard for researchers to work consistently in different environments.

 A common specification for TREs will improve governance and practice across the sector, simplify researcher and operator journeys.
-Furthermore it will lay a foundation for interoperability that is required to maximise the impact of research by providing a trusted ecosystem for providing access to currently disparate and siloed data.
+Furthermore, it will lay a foundation for interoperability that is required to maximise the impact of research by providing a trusted ecosystem for working with currently disparate and siloed data.

 ## ❓ Who are we?